 Parental leave may be taken in a single block of 18 weeks, as a number of shorter periods (1 week minimum) or as agreed with your line manager.

 Requests for unpaid leave of less than one week can be made in accordance with the Flexible Working Policy or unpaid leave provisions.

 Definition of a week:

-- Where an employee’s working pattern does not vary, a week is a period which he/she normally works
+- Where an employee’s working pattern does not vary, a week is a period which they normally work

-- Where the working pattern normally varies from week to week or over a longer period, or if the employee is normally required to work in some weeks and not others, a week is the total of all periods in which he/she works, divided by 52.
+- Where the working pattern normally varies from week to week or over a longer period, or if the employee is normally required to work in some weeks and not others, a week is the total of all periods in which they work, divided by 52.